l0uisgrange/spice/README.md

 # Spice circuit simulator

 Spice is a native macOS simulator for electronic circuits that rivals LTSpice and other legacy software.
 It features a new, modern interface with easy-to-use features and smooth performance.
+Completely free and open source.

 ## Download